AnkitSalvi/Form-Template-Creator/README.md

 npm install
 or
 yarn install

-Set up environment variables by creating a .env file in the server directory.
+###Set up environment variables by creating a .env file in the server directory.
 Add the necessary configurations, such as the database connection string, port, etc.

-plaintext
-Copy code
 PORT=5000
 DATABASE_URL=your_database_url

-Usage
-Running the Client
+#$#Running the Client
 To start the client application, navigate to the client directory and run:

-bash
-Copy code
 npm start
 or
 yarn start
 The client will be running on http://localhost:3000.

-Running the Server
+#$#Running the Server
 To start the server application, navigate to the server directory and run:

-bash
-Copy code
 npm start
 or
 yarn start
 The server will be running on http://localhost:5000.

-Technologies Used
+$$$Technologies Used
 Client-side: React, Redux, Axios, Material-UI
 Server-side: Node.js, Express, MongoDB (Mongoose) Other Tools: Jest (for testing), ESLint (for code linting) Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request.

-Fork the project
+###Fork the project
 Create your feature branch (git checkout -b feature/new-feature) Commit your changes (git commit -m 'Add new feature') Push to the branch (git push origin feature/new-feature) Open a pull request
-License
-This project is licensed under the MIT License - see the LICENSE file for details.